 At 08.00 on 19 February the Home Fleet detachment moved from the Hvalfjördur to the Seidisfjördur in south-eastern Iceland, which it reached at 08.30 on the following day, the destroyers immediately moving deeper into the fjord to refuel.
 At 16.00 the detachment reassembled off the Seidisfjördur and set course for Tromsø to carry out the 'EO' carrierborne air attack.

 At 22.00 on 20 February German pocket battleship Admiral Scheer and heavy cruiser Prinz Eugen departed Brunsbüttel in northern Germany under the command of Vizeadmiral Otto Ciliax in the 'Sportpalast' (i) redeployment to Norway.
 From 'Ultra' intelligence the Admiralty’s Operational Intelligence Centre knew of the movement and requested RAF Coastal Command to undertake additional reconnaissance patrols, and at 12.10 on 21 February a Lockheed Hudson GR.Mk V, flying from North Coates, sighted and reported Admiral Scheer and Prinz Eugen, escorted by five destroyers and two torpedo boat, off Jutland and on a course to the north.
-The Admiralty assumed that this force was making for Trondheim, and on receipt of the information Tovey at 14.00 immediately abandoned 'EO' and altered course to the south in the hope of effecting an interception with the battleship King George V, carrier Victorious, heavy cruiser Berwick, and destroyers Ashanti, Bedouin, Eskimo, Icarus, Onslow, Punjabi and Tartar.
+The Admiralty assumed that this force was making for Trondheim, and on receipt of the information Tovey at 14.00 immediately abandoned 'EO' and altered course to the south in the hope of effecting an interception with the battleship King George V, the carrier Victorious, the heavy cruiser Berwick, and the destroyers Ashanti, Bedouin, Eskimo, Icarus, Onslow, Punjabi and Tartar.

 However, at 13.00 on 21 February the B-Dienst signals interception and analysis detachment on Prinz Eugen had decoded the Hudson’s sighting report, and Ciliax had immediately ordered a reversal of his ships' course to return to Germany.
 At 17.30 Ciliax was ordered to revert to his original course once again by Generaladmiral Rolf Carls’s Marinegruppenkommando 'Nord', and Ciliax complied at 19.40 and at the same time detached the two torpedo boats.
 At 08.15 on 22 February the German force was off Karmsund, and at 12.00 anchored in the Grimstadtfjord to the south of Bergen.
 At 20.00 Ciliax’s ships departed the Grimstadtfjord for Trondheim, at about 03.30 on 23 February were off Stadtlandet, and at 07.00 the British submarine Trident torpedoed Prinz Eugen, causing severe damage to the heavy cruiser’s stern.